-The program was led by the Ministry of Peace (MOP), in cooperation with the Ministry of Innovation and Technology (MInT) as well as the Prime Minister Office.
-At this time draft ID law was prepared, technology platform selection was made, a laboratory based as well as a field based soft pilot was launched.
+The program was led by the Ministry of Peace (MOP), in cooperation with the Ministry of Innovation and Technology (MInT) as well as the Prime Minister's Office.
+At this time draft ID law was prepared, technology platform selection was made, and a laboratory-based, as well as a field-based soft pilot, was launched.

 PM Office re-initiated the program with MoP and MInT, tasking them with carrying out the operation.
 Strategic documents had been prepared that gave the program the conceptual ground to define the major directions of the National ID program.